 Demonetization was a massive currency culling exercise taken up by the government in, which made 86% of the currency in circulation invalid.
 The step was taken to fight against black money, terror financing, and counterfeit currency.
 This was a major driving force for the adoption of digital payments.

 The Digital India program is a flagship program of the Government of India with a vision to transform India into a digitally empowered society.
 Ministry of Electronics & Information Technology (MeitY) is working on strengthening of Digital Payment infrastructure and creating awareness through promotions of digital payments.

 To understand geography trends, Download Sample Report.

-The market is moderately concentrated.
+The Digital Payments Market is moderately concentrated.
 The competitive rivalry in the market studied is moderate, as a good number of players prevail.
 Despite the existence of several companies in the market studied, firms are required to keep innovating their products, in order to gain a sustainable competitive edge over their rivals and provide product differentiation.

 April 2020 - Amazon India plans to give zero-interest credit to customers to buy products on its platform or pay bills, partnering with lenders, like Capital Float and Karur Vysya Bank, for the initiative.
 The service will allow consumers to purchase essentials on Amazon’s platform.

 April 2020 - Paytm Payments Bank partnered with Mastercard to issue virtual and physical debit cards.
 The deal will see the bank’s beta customers issued with cards in an initial rollout, followed by its entire user base in short order.